-There have been multiple instances where my students are so focused on creating their art project, that we all lose track of time.
-Unfortunately when this happens, my students’ concentration is broken by the sound of the bell dismissing them to their next class.
-I frantically tell the students, “Quickly clean up, I’m sorry I forgot to set the timer!”
+There have been multiple instances where my students are so focused on creating their art projects, that we all lose track of time.
+Unfortunately, when this happens, my students’ concentration is broken by the sound of the bell dismissing them to their next class.
+I frantically shout, “Quickly clean up!
+I’m sorry I forgot to set the timer!”
 Sound familiar?

 A Time Timer isn’t any ordinary timer.
 It is a visual timer that allows the passage of time to be visible by a red disk that gets smaller as time decreases.

 People of all ages can benefit from using the Time Timer.
-I rely on the timer as much, if not more than my students.
+I rely on the timer as much, if not more, than my students.
 Check out my son helping me use the Time Timer.
 He loves listening to the beep.
 Unfortunately for him, the beep means bedtime.

 Because of this and other reasons, some students struggle with reading analog clocks.
 The Time Timer allows students (and teachers) to visually see the amount of time left in a class period.

 If one student takes longer to clean up than other students, they learn when to clean up based on how much red is left on the Time Timer.

 You can purchase a Timer Timer for all your timing needs.
 What will they come up with next?
 I know I can’t wait to see it.

-To say “purchasing the Time Timer was a good investment”, is an understatement.
+To say “purchasing the Time Timer was a good investment,” is an understatement.
 Purchasing the Time Timer was a FABULOUS investment.